 The goal of the GRAVITY design is to provide a largely self-contained instrument for precise narrow angle astrometry and phase referenced imaging of faint targets in K-band.
-The following figures and block diagram illustrate the GRAVITY concept for the example of Galactic Center observations with the UTs (see Fig. 2).
-We choose this particular example because it covers most of the operational modes of the instrument.
+The following figures and diagrams illustrate the GRAVITY concept for the example of observations of the Galactic Center with the UTs (see Figs. 2 and 3).
+This particular example is chosen because it covers most of the operational modes of the instrument.
 For clarity, only two of four telescopes, i.e. one out of six baselines are shown.